jstormes/php-docker-quickstart/README.md

 Use `[ctrl][shift][x]` the select `debug` to trigger debugging.

-In PhpStorm, set up a new PHP Remote Debug configuration.
+Set up a Docker Server in PhpStorm:

-- Run->Edit Configurations
+- `[ctrl][alt][s]`
+- Build, Execution, Deployment->Docker
-- Click the `+` button and select `PHP Remote Debug`
+- Click the `+` button and select `Docker`
-- Name: `PHP Remote Debug`
-- Server: `Docker`
+- Name: `Docker`

-- Compose Files: `./docker-compose.yml;`
-- IDE key: `PHPSTORM`
-- Click `OK`
+Run the Docker server:

+- Run->Run `Build Interactive`

+Open the web page http://localhost:8088 in your browser.

+To Debug PHP code:

+- in PhpStorm, click the "bug" icon in the upper right corner of the window to start listening for xDebug connections.
+- in the browser, click the xDebug Helper icon and select `debug` to start debugging.
-Open your browser to the page under development, then set a breakpoint in your PHP code and refresh the page.
+- in PhpStorm, set a breakpoint in your PHP code and refresh the page.
+- PhpStorm should stop at the breakpoint.

-Or you can use Run->break at first line to start debugging to start on page refresh.
+- Or you can use Run->break at first line to start debugging on the first line of the code.

 ## To access the development Database